The Dew Is Thick On The Grass

 At this point what I have is a vaguest notion of words, which is more like potentiality rather than actuality.
 You can imagine this being a vibration that is like a cloud that can but has not yet coalesced into a figure.
 I explore the vibration more closely and if it is the right idea I find myself translating the energy into a word or phrase, if not I continue to explore.

 My efforts are not complete even when I have found the idea with the “right” vibration.
 A word or even a phrase alone does not describe the topic, but, the topic will be found the same way.
 The difference this time is I have a new energy to use, namely that energy created by the combination of my intent from before and the idea for the topic.
 So I renew my search through those fields of potential though this time I am looking for thoughts and vibrations that resonate with the new one.
-As before, each one interacts with this combined energy and when I find another or other thoughts that relate to it I add them to the mix of energy.
+This may seem to be an impossibly complex task but it is not.
+When they all resonate together their combined energies are like a candle being lit in a dark room.
+As I continue my "search" each one interacts with this combined energy and when I find another or other thoughts that relate to it I add them to the mix of energy.

 In this process I am working solely with thoughts and their energy; however, to write a composition I need words.
-To get the words I work to partially engage my mind and as a result my brain will, if my mind is not also busy editing or presupposing, translate the energy into words.
+To get the words I work to partially engage my mind and my my brain will, if my mind is not also busy editing or presupposing, translate the energy into words.
 As the words flow I begin to type away.

 Each idea is like a drop of water.
 One idea finds and even attracts others and these two a third and these three a fourth and so on until the drops become a stream and the stream a river.
-The river will flow so long as my energy doesn’t shift and as long as I stay in the river or even the stream the words come.
+The river will flow so long as my energy doesn’t shift and as long as I stay in the river or stream the words come.
 Should I lose the words for a bit or become distracted it is either because my mind is interfering or I have to stop for some reason.
-I know when I am distracted or have lost the flow because the energy I feel when I type ceases to match that of the river.
-If my mind is interfering I must refocus my attention, remember the energy and use it to rejoin the river.
-If I have to get up I take a few moments and focus on remembering the energy I have going.
+I know when I am distracted or have lost the flow because the energy I feel when I type ceases to match that of the stream.
+If my mind is interfering I must refocus my attention, remember the energy and use it to rejoin the stream, which remains in place so long as my intent remains.
+If I have to get up I take a few moments and focus on remembering the energy of the stream I have going.
 This way I can slip back into that mode when I return be it in a few minutes or hours, the next day or much later.

 I have described the process I go through when I choose to write versus those times I find myself already writing without having to do anything.
 In the later case instead of me finding the stream or river it finds me.
 How it actually works can be explained in greater detail than I have gone into here though, quite frankly, it is irrelevant.
 It is irrelevant because these abilities are inherent in our consciousness.
 We couldn’t think in words if we didn’t translate our thoughts into words via our brain.
 The only difference is rather than reading our own energy we may be reading energies that “come to or through us”.
 All we really need to do is to learn to allow it and the purpose of this composition was to share how I do it and this way paint a picture that you can sink into and flow with.